joao-gueifao-924/bpc-challenge/README.md

 While I did not reach the top positions in the second phase, I am grateful for the opportunity to participate and have my work evaluated alongside many impressive research teams.
 I worked mostly independently on this project, and the experience was both challenging and rewarding.
 Most importantly, it was an immense learning opportunity that helped me grow my skills in object pose estimation and practical computer vision.
 I hope that sharing my approach and code here will be helpful to others interested in this area.

 ## Solution Architecture

+The solution follows a straightforward pipeline for 6D pose estimation:

+[Input Image] → [YOLO11 Detection] → [Detection Filtering] → [FoundationPose Estimation] → [6D Pose Output]

 The solution combines multiple deep learning models with custom optimizations:

 - **YOLO11**: Initial 2D object detection using a unified multi-class model
 - **FoundationPose**: 6D object pose estimation using YOLO11 detections as input
 - **Custom Refinements**:
-  - Detection filtering through hard-rules on object types/classes and geometrical constraints
+  - Detection filtering to remove YOLO false-positives using hard-coded rules based on object types/classes and geometric constraints
   - Dynamic model loading/unloading to optimize GPU memory usage and cache clearing at strategic points during inference runtime.
 - **Alternative Approach**: SAM6D with FastSAM for end-to-end detection and pose estimation (available in `sam6d-exploration` branch, not currently maintained)

 This project is built on top of the official baseline solution provided by the competition organizers, which uses Docker and ROS2 to speed up development and facilitate testing.

-If you are new to this challenge or to this repository, it is strongly recommended to first review the `baseline_solution` branch of the [opencv/bpc](https://github.com/opencv/bpc.git) repository.
+If you are new to this challenge or to this repository, it is strongly recommended to first review the [`baseline_solution` branch of the opencv/bpc](https://github.com/opencv/bpc/tree/baseline_solution) repository.
 Familiarizing yourself with its structure, workflow, and evaluation pipeline will give you important context for understanding the customizations and improvements made in this codebase.

 ## Repository Structure